kg-construct/rml-fnml/overview.md

     rr:predicate dbo:title ;
     rr:objectMap [                             # A function-valued term map
         fnml:execution <#Execution> ;          # Link to an FNML Execution
-        fnml:output grel:stringOut             # Specify which return of the referenced function to use, if omitted, the first specified return is used
+        fnml:return grel:stringOut             # Specify which return of the referenced function to use, if omitted, the first specified return is used
     ] .

 <#Execution> a fnml:Execution ;                # A new class